NEW: officials determine April 10 tornado in West Feliciana Parish was on ground for 33 miles

 Ongoing storm surveys have found that a strong, long tracking tornado tore across portions of Pointe Coupee and West Feliciana Parishes during severe weather on April 10.
 This single tornado was previously believed to be two separate tornadoes.
 Additionally, a second tornado was identified just northwest of the new, long tracking tornado.

 Officials from the National Weather Service (NWS) used recent satellite data to find signs of additional tornadoes.
 Not only were several previously undetected tornadoes identified in St. Tammany Parish and Hancock County, but one of the West Feliciana Parish tornadoes was discovered to be on the ground continuously for 33 miles with a maximum width peaking near 1 mile near Spillman, LA.
+This tornado ranks as the second longest continuously on the ground in the Storm Station's 13 Parish, 2 County forecast area (since 1950).

 Trending News